-The Department of Civil Engineering of the Faculty of Engineering Technology at the University of Twente (UT) conducts research in the field of civil engineering.
-The department operates at the interface of Civil Engineering, Social Science (Public Administration and Management Science, urban planning and geography) and Data Science.
-We are a leading Civil Engineering department in the Netherlands with 50 academic staff, 650 students (bachelor and master), 30 PDEng students and 50 PhD students.
+The Department of Civil Engineering and Management (CEM) of the Faculty of Engineering Technology at the University of Twente (UT) conducts research in the field of civil engineering and management sciences.
+The department operates at the interface of Civil Engineering, Social Science (Public Administration and Management Science, Urban planning and Geography) and Data Science.
+We are a leading Civil Engineering department in the Netherlands with about 50 fte academic staff (WP), 650 students (bachelor and master), 30 PDEng students and 50 PhD students.

-smart, green and integrated transport, e.g. in multi-objective optimization of transport systems, impacts of intelligent transport systems such as autonomous vehicles and temporal dynamics in accessibility and travel behaviour
+- smart, green and integrated transport, intelligent transport systems shared transport, autonomous vehicles, temporal dynamics in accessibility and travel behavior;

-construction management, including research on asset management, project control, project supply chain management and building information modelling.
+- construction management, planning, provision, construction and maintenance aimed at the resilience of vital infrastructures/assets including on asset management, project control, project supply chain management and building information modelling.

 In the coming decade we intend to create more focus on the follow topics: